Information for ICRA Associate Editors

 - The paper has been published previously (i.e., the paper is identical to, or nearly identical to previously published work by the same authors).

 A paper should not be rejected without review merely because it makes only an incremental contribution, because it fails to report real-world experiments or because of poor writing quality.
 Further, a paper should not be summarily rejected because the AE feels its subject lies outside the scope of ICRA (this judgment is left for the Program Committee).
+The paper should not be rejected without review if the AE suspects plagiarism (see procedure below in this case).
 If there is any doubt as to the decision, the paper should be sent for review.

-No more that 10-15% of submitted papers will be rejected without review.
+No more than a maximum of 10-15% of submitted papers will be rejected without review.

 IEEE defines plagiarism as the reuse of someone else's prior ideas, processes, results, or words without explicitly acknowledging the original author and source.
 It is important for all IEEE authors to recognize that plagiarism in any form, at any level, is unacceptable and is considered a serious breach of professional conduct, with potentially severe ethical and legal consequences (source: Section "8.2 Publication Guidelines" of the IEEE PSPB Operations Manual, "Guidelines for Adjudicating Different Levels of Plagiarism.")